briannadon/TetrAssign/README.md

 usage: TetrAssign.py [-h] [-tf TETFASTAFILE] [-rf REFFASTAFILE]
                      [-rb REFBEDFILE] [-tb TETBEDFILE]
 ```
-The `-rf` and `-tf` options specify what the reference (diploid) FASTA and tetraploid FASTA files are respectively, with `-rb` and `-tb` specifying the reference and tetraploid BED coordinate files are.
+The `-rf` and `-tf` options specify the reference (diploid) FASTA and tetraploid FASTA files respectively, with `-rb` and `-tb` specifying the reference and tetraploid BED coordinate files.
 These are required.
 Running the following will use the example data to build subgenomes for maize (paleotetraploid) against sorghum (diploid reference) chromosomes:
 ```
-Tetrassign.py -tf exampledata/Zm.cds.fa -rf exampledata/Sb.cds.fa -tb exampledata/Zm.bed -rb exampledata/Sb.bed
+./Tetrassign.py -tf exampledata/Zm.cds.fa -rf exampledata/Sb.cds.fa -tb exampledata/Zm.bed -rb exampledata/Sb.bed
 ```
 After some time running, 10 files will be produced with the names of the sorghum chromosomes ("Sb01" etc) and the subgenomes ("Sb01.subs.txt").